Posted on May 3, 2018 at 10:30 am by BeeMyMinder

 Taking on the task of organising your debts and household bills can seem like a daunting task, especially if you’re already struggling to make the monthly payments.

 If you’re worried about reducing your debt or simply need advice based on your current situation, there are plenty of charities and organisations out there that can help.
 These include:

 - Debt Advice Foundation

 - Money Advice Trust

 - Citizens Advice Bureau

 - National Debtline

 So there we have it, our top tips for organising your household bills and personal finances.
-Remember, it takes careful planning and a memory for repayment dates, especially if you’re planning to rid yourself of previous debt.
+Remember, it takes careful planning and memory for repayment dates, especially if you’re planning to rid yourself of previous debt.

 However, all of these steps are only our advice.
 If you’re looking for specific advice, then please make sure that you consult a professional financial consultancy or a financial advice charity.

 Remember, BeeMyMinder is now available to download as a handy smartphone app for both iOS and Android platforms.
 It helps you monitor your policies and keep them organised in one secure, central location.
 It’s free to register and comes with a host of benefits.
 Download the app today and start your journey.